landonb/dubs_after_dark/README.rst

 - Searches (i.e., started with ``/``, ``*``, or Dubs' ``<F1>``)
   are highlighted with a light pink background and underline.

-- Spelling mistakes are highlight in XXX with an undercurl.
+- Spelling mistakes are highlighted with a light grey background and a :wavy:`red undercurl`.

 - The ``ColorColumn`` is set to light grey.